This post contains affiliate links.

 It is not uncommon for a busy surgeon to assign the closure of the surgical site to a different doctor (or two).

-I once had an anesthesiologist patient after a total knee replacement point out that there were apparently two different doctors that had done the closing on his knee.
+I once had an anesthesiologist patient after a total knee replacement point out that there were apparently two different doctors who had done the closing on his knee.

 One surgeon closed the upper half and the other the lower half.
 There was an obvious difference in skill level.